redon2/strapi-plugin-user-2fa/README.md

   Strapi5 Users 2FA plugin
 </h1>

-Strapi Plugin that extends the local authorization functionality to provide multi-factor authentication (MFA/2FA).
+This Strapi plugin enhances the local authentication system by adding multi-factor authentication (MFA/2FA) support.

+⚠️ BETA Release Notice
-Currently in BETA.
-For this initial release the MFA relies on email only.
+This plugin is currently in BETA.
+In this initial release, MFA authentication is available via email only.

 This token works by creating a temporary MFA token, and blocking login until the MFA + the OTP are provided.